AbanoubMagdyy/Book-store-app/README.md

 Highlights books with active discounts and displays the discount percentage.
 3. Comprehensive Book Details
 Includes the number of pages.
-Real book covers fetched from Google Books API.
+Real book covers fetched from [Goodreads](https://www.goodreads.com/).

-4. Extensibility
+5. Extensibility
 Built with a clean, extensible structure using Model Classes.
 Easy to add new categories or modify existing data.
-5. Famous Libraries
+6. Famous Libraries
 Features renowned libraries in Egypt as book sources.